 But her heart yearned to be with animals and she volunteered at the Ellerslie Veterinary Clinic in 2015.
-This was a blessing as Kathrin and Sascha inspired her to follow her dream and, at present, Lynn is doing relief teaching and studying part-time to be a vet nurse.
+This was a blessing as Kathrin and Sascha inspired her to follow her dream and, by doing relief teaching and studying part-time Lynn became a vet nurse in 2019.
 She loves being at the clinic on Thursdays and Fridays and is learning so much (and quick).

 Lynn is married with two step-sons who are both grown-up.
 After her family lost their 15-year-old little crossbreed dog last year, her neighbour’s cat decided to adopt them and has pretty much moved into their home now.